CurrlyFries/UltimateLinuxGuide/README.md

 I will keep updating it with solutions as I find them, as I remember them, or if somebody ask for a solution to something (My discord is CurrlyFries_ and I fix linux things for fun so feel free to ask is you have a problem :) )

+MOST OF THESE FIXES WERE FOUND BY SOMEBODY ELSE, I AM JUST COMPILING THEM INTO A BIG FILE TO BE EASY.
+I will credit everyone if I can.

 ## IMPORTANT

 I have exclusively been using use ubuntu, which means I will be downloading packages with `apt`.
 If you are on an arch-based distro, you will have to use different package managers such as `pacman`.
 If you need to know the command to install a package, I recommend just googling "Install (package name) (your distro)"